strawmelonjuice/strawmelonjuice.dev/README.md

 # strawmelonjuice.dev
- Recreating strawmelonjuice.com in Cynthia, to test its function-parity!
+ Recreating strawmelonjuice.com in Cynthia, to test its function-parity with the `strawmelonjuice.php` engine.